jonkeane/jonkeane-personal-site/content/blog/flakes/index.md

 "Is that failure a flaky test? — We can ignore that failure, it's a flake — Let me rerun these; that's a flake." everywhere that I've worked; every team I've worked with; I've heard these or similar.[^1] When I was earlier in my career this felt reassuring and calming.
 The test failed, but it's ok!
 It sometimes just does that, click re-run and move on.
 Simple!

 But it also left me unsatisfied: I couldn't ever stop that nagging voice in my head from asking "but why?".
-Ultimately after some sleepless nights and a number of deep dives into the specific so-called flaky tests, I've come to the conclusion that there is no such thing as flaky tests.
+Ultimately after some sleepless nights and a number of deep dives into the specific so-called flaky tests, I've come to the conclusion that there is no such thing as a flaky test.

 I can hear the shouts on the internet already: "No, no this test really does only fail sometimes.
 That's the definition of flaky!" and that is absolutely true, that is the definition of flaky.
 But a test that fails sometimes is not a test that we should rely on.
 A test that fails sometimes leads us to either reflexively re-run tests when we see a failure — or worse, become desensitized to seeing red in our testing and ignoring it.
 And in that way, a test that fails sometimes is worse than no test at all![^8]